-Because many homes in Hungary lack insulation, the country’s cold winters often result in high heating costs for families.
-Habitat’s work here — and throughout Europe — includes insulating and repairing homes to make them snug and energy-efficient.
+Since many homes in Hungary lack insulation, the country’s cold winters often result in high heating costs for families.
+Habitat’s work here — and throughout Europe — includes insulating and repairing homes to make them cozier and energy-efficient.

-In addition to building new homes, Habitat rehabilitates existing homes as part of its neighborhood revitalization efforts, like these in Los Angeles, California.
+In addition to building new homes, Habitat rehabilitates existing homes as part of our neighborhood revitalization efforts, like these in Los Angeles, California.

-Whether working in Mississippi or Macedonia, Habitat builds — and rebuilds — to give families like the Jordans a brighter future, to give communities a clearer path and to give hope a place to flourish.
+Whether working in Mississippi or Macedonia, Habitat builds — and rebuilds — to give families a brighter future, communities a stronger foundation and hope a place to flourish.